All Episodes

 And if it is possible, how?

-And if you don't know, which I don't think you do, don't be afraid to say you don't know, I just, I can't fathom it.
+And if you don't know, which I don't think you do, don't be afraid to say you don't know.

-I've thought about this again and again and again and it just won't come to me.
+I've thought about this again and again and again, and it just won't come to me.

 Right.

-Actually, you know, it's a really, really good question that hasn't been answered very clearly at all from the mainstream, except for the last few years, where finally, something that I, you know, I mentioned many, many moons ago, there is a very famous physicist that is writing papers Showing that most likely even subatomic particles are connected through what is called wormholes.
+Actually, you know, it's a really, really good question that hasn't been answered very clearly at all from the mainstream, except for the last few years, where finally something that I,

-Which were never usually applied to entanglement because wormholes are a consequence of Einstein's equations, which usually deals with the big stuff, with the cosmological stuff, not the small stuff of quantum theory.
+which were never usually applied to entanglement because wormholes are a consequence of Einstein's equations, which usually deals with the big stuff, with the cosmological stuff, not the small stuff of quantum theory.

 Oh, that's fascinating.

-All right, well normally my idea of a wormhole was a sun that collapses, right, and creates this monster of a wormhole.
+Well, normally my idea of a wormhole was a sun that collapses, right, and creates this monster of a wormhole.

-Yes, a black hole.
+Yeah, yes, a black hole.

 And then you could have wormholes.